 *You don’t have a Bible?
 If you’ll go to the King James Bible website you can either read it online or on your mobile or download the KJV from there.
 Or, if you prefer a “modern” translation, how about getting a free one to download (different versions available) onto your smartphone or tablet or computer?
 ESV.org is a place where you can read the ESV Bible online and/or download the app.

-For more information about Bibles, reading plans, and devotionals, please check out my page Bible Version Used.
+For more information about Bibles, reading plans, and devotionals, please check out my page The Bible.
 Thank you!